edeyneka/pdf-reader-extension/README.md

 ## Installation

-1. Download or clone this repository
+1. Download or clone this repository.
+Or you can download the zip file from [here](https://drive.google.com/file/d/1kgajVss5kmyvFrumF_9S8YJhYNdTPN5B/view?usp=sharing) and then unpack it.
 2. Open your browser and navigate to `chrome://extensions/`
 3. Enable "Developer mode" (usually a toggle in the top-right corner)
 4. Click "Load unpacked" and select the directory containing this extension